Sahaij Sekhon

-Sahaij Pratap Singh Sekhon is an Indian professional basketball player.
+Sahaij Pratap Singh Sekhon (born 1 September 2001), is an Indian professional basketball player.

 Early life

 As a kid, Sahaij Sekhon started out playing cricket, wanting to be a batsman.
 In second grade, he shifted to soccer.
 It was while playing soccer that his first coach Rakesh Kumar scouted him along with Asadh Singh, another national-level player.
 Kumar recalled that Sekhon played with quickness and guile like none other he had seen before.
 Despite his relatively short stature back then, coach Rakesh recommended that he take up basketball because he felt that it would suit Sahaij Sekhon's skill set better.
 Sekhon effectively destroyed all other teams in the school's inter-house tournament, often not letting the other team score a single point.

 Playing career

 At Vivek High School in Chandigarh, Sahaij Sekhon played with the U-19 team in 2017 while being one of the youngest and shortest players.
 Coach Rakesh stayed with Sekhon as his mentor.
 During 11th grade, Sahaij Sekhon transferred to SD School.
 Around the same time, he had a massive growth spurt, where he grew 8 inches within a short period of time to reach 6 feet 4 inches.

 Sahaij Sekhon played for his home city Chandigarh in both U-16 and U-17 competitions.
 In 2020, he won the Most Valuable Player award in the Senior Nationals.

 Sekhon has also played for GGDSD College where he has studied for his Bachelor's degree.